martinpihrt/OSPy-plugins/plugins/webcam/README.md

   If checked enabled plugin is enabled.

 * Resolution:
-  Type resolution for Your USB webcam X*Y (default is 1280x720).
+  Type resolution for Your USB webcam X-Y (default is 1280x720).

 * Flip image horizontally:
   If checked flip image horizontally image from cam is flip horizontally.